Booss3my/SOH-estimator/README.md

 # SOH-estimator
-Real-time Li-Ion state of health estimation using LSTMS (POC)
+Real-time Li-Ion state of health estimation using LSTMS (Proof Of Concept)

 This notebook presents my implementation of a real-time battery health estimation system developed during my internship at Serma Technologies.